iamdefender/sorokin/README.md

 #### Act II: The Tree (or "Building the Monster")

 Now comes the fun part.
 For each core word, `sorokin` builds a recursive branching tree of mutations.
 How?
-With the calm precision of a med-school dropout who skipped bedside manner to install a GPU farm in the morgue and wired this README directly into the coolant loop.
+With the calm precision of a med-school dropout who skipped bedside manner, but technically - that's how:

 **Step 1: Memory First**
 Check the SQLite morgue.
 Have we dissected this word before?
 Use those cached mutations.

 **Step 2: Phonetic Similarity**
 Generate a "phonetic fingerprint" (consonant skeleton + vowel pattern) and find words that *sound* similar.
-Not linguistically rigorous, just vibes.
+Not linguistically rigorous, by the vibes.

 ```python
 >>> phonetic_fingerprint("cat")